SabienNguyen/Todo-rs/README.md

     - tasks to finish feature
       - rewrite struct to contain a quadrant value
       - implement sorting function
+      - develop personal hierarchy on event order
  - keep memory of task list locally
+    - I think this is possible by just saving list to text file then reading and writing to it

 ## Final features
   - clean ui
+    - use external crate perhaps
   - commands simple
+    - this includes making commands more intuitive for example doing add [task name]
   - optimize/refactor code
+    - try to rewrite in idomatic rust code where I can
   - use list anywhere and save in cloud or in some way communicate task file across devices